Writing accessible content

 Non-decorative images enhance or provide additional information or meaning to your message.

-You must describe non-decorative images in words for people who cannot see them.
 If this image is within a written document, leave the alt text field blank and instead include the description in the body text of your document.
 Only highlight the important information.

-If your image is part of a web page you should include clear and concise alt text.
+If your image is part of a webpage you should include clear and concise alt text.
 You should also aim to include the relevance of the image in the body text of the page.

 Social media and alt text